-Employee contribution rates are set by statutes governing the KRS and may only be changed by the Kentucky General Assembly.
+Employee contribution rates are set by statutes governing the Kentucky Retirement System and may only be changed by the Kentucky General Assembly.
 Participating employers are required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statutes Section 61.565(3), normal contribution and actuarially accrued liability contribution rates shall be determined by the Board of Trustees on the basis of annual actuarial valuation last preceding the July 1 of a new biennium.

 The Board may amend contribution rates as of July of the second year of a biennium if it determines on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with the actuarial basis adopted by the Board.
 The normal contribution rate (the percentage computed of employee creditable compensation) shall be determined by the entry age normal cost funding method.
-The actuarially accrued liability shall be determined by actuarial method consistent with the methods prescribed for determining the normal contribution rate.
+The actuarially accrued liability shall be determined by an actuarial method consistent with the methods prescribed for determining the normal contribution rate.
 The actuarially accrued liability contribution shall be computed by amortizing the total unfunded actuarially accrued liability over a period of 30 years using the level-percentage-of-payroll amortization method.
 Administrative costs of CERS are financed through employer contributions and investment earnings.

-Plan members with non-hazardous duty positions participating in CERS on or before August 31, 2008 (Tier 1) were required to contribute 5% of their annual creditable compensation.
-For plan members with non-hazardous duty positions who began participating on or after September 1, 2008 but before January 1, 2014 (Tier 2), contribution rates were 6% of annual creditable compensation.
+Plan members participating in CERS on or before August 31, 2008 (Tier 1), with non-hazardous and hazardous duty positions, were required to contribute 5% and 8%, respectively, of their annual creditable compensation.
+For plan members who began participating on or after September 1, 2008 but before January 1, 2014 (Tier 2), with non-hazardous and hazardous duty positions, contribution rates were 6% and 9%, respectively, of annual creditable compensation.
 The additional 1% is deposited to an account created for the payment of health insurance benefits under 26 USC Section 401(h) in the Pension Fund (Kentucky Administrative Regulation 105 KAR 1:420E).
-Plan members with non-hazardous duty positions participating in CERS on or after January 1, 2014 (Tier 3) were required to contribute to the hybrid cash balance plan.
+Plan members participating in CERS on or after January 1, 2014 (Tier 3) were required to contribute to the hybrid cash balance plan.
 Plan members and employers contribute a set percentage of creditable compensation into the member's account.
-Non-hazardous members contribute 5% of their annual creditable compensation and 1% to the health insurance fund, which is not credited to the members' account and is not refundable.
-Employers contribute 4% of non-hazardous creditable compensation into member's hypothetical account.
+Members contribute 5% (non-hazardous) and 8% (hazardous) of their annual creditable compensation and 1% to the health insurance fund, which is not credited to the member's account and is not refundable.
+Employers contribute 4% (non-hazardous) and 7.5% (hazardous) of creditable compensation into the member's hypothetical account.